openeuler-mirror/docs/docs/en/docs/A-Ops/service-deployment-manual.md

       [topic]
       name=DIAGNOSE_EXECUTE_REQ
       ```
-6. Source tracing configuration:
+6. Configuration source tracing configuration:

-   The source tracing configuration file is stored as `/etc/ragdoll/gala-ragdoll.conf` by default.
+   The configuration file of the configuration source tracing is stored as `/etc/ragdoll/gala-ragdoll.conf` by default.
 Modify the configuration file as required.

    ```conf
    [git]